ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **E. Support two-finger authentication so that the quality of incoming fingerprints is better** [**[↑]**](#table-of-content)

-Upon receiving an authentication request, the system support two-finger authentication so that the quality of incoming fingerprints gets better.
-Refer to below process:
+Upon receiving an authentication request, the system support two-finger authentication so that the quality of incoming fingerprints gets better as per the below process:

 1. The system receives an authentication service request with the parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio, Bio_Type, otp, requestSessionKey, requestHMAC, signature, dCode, mId, Bios (bioType, attriType)
 2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
 3. The system validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
    * Validates if duplicate fingers are used in input if duplicate encoded value is used in the input for fingers - updated logic
-   * Validates if single fgerMin record contains more than one finger
+   * Validates if single finger print record contains more than one finger
-   * Validates if total number of fgerMin records exceed 2
+   * Validates if total number of finger print records exceed 2
-4. The system then matches first fgerMin record in the input parameter against the mapped UIN/VID of the resident in the auth database.
+4. The system then matches first finger print record in the input parameter against the mapped UIN/VID of the resident in the auth database.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
-5. Generates a match score (using SDK) based on the level of the match of the fgerMin for the first fingerprint
+5. Generates a match score (using SDK) based on the level of the match of for the first fingerprint
-6. Matches second fgerMin record in the input parameter against the mapped UIN/VID of the resident in the auth database.
+6. Matches second finger print record in the input parameter against the mapped UIN/VID of the resident in the auth database.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
-7. Then generates a match score (using SDK) based on the level of the match of the fgerMin for the second fingerprint
+7. Then generates a match score (using SDK) based on the level of the match for the second fingerprint
 8. Generates a simple composite match score by summing up the match scores of the first and second fingerprint
 9. The actor retrieves the composite finger threshold configured which is acceptable for a match
 10. The actor validates if the composite match score is equal to greater than the composite finger threshold